collective/collective.tileindex/README.rst

 Documentation
 -------------

-Full documentation for end users can be found in the "docs" folder, and is also available online at http://docs.plone.org/foo/bar
+The documentation is this README file.

 Translations